ohadomrad/Spoton/README.md

 ### Download And Install Requirements

 1. Download and install [Python 3](https://www.python.org/downloads/)
-   2. Or an IDE with Python like [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)
+   1. Or an IDE with Python like [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)
-3. Create a .venv under the ml folder
+2. Create a .venv under the ml folder
-   4. PyCharm - configure interpreter and determine the .venv location
+   1. PyCharm - configure interpreter and determine the .venv location
-5. Activate the .venv (for windows)
+3. Activate the .venv (for windows)
    ```
        .\.venv\Scripts\activate
    ```
-6. Install the required Python packages with:
+4. Install the required Python packages with:

     ```
     pip install -r .\ml\requirements.txt
     ```

-### Configure Environemnt
+### Configure Environemnt Variables

 1. Create a new file named `.env` in the root directory of the project.